JerryI/wolfram-js-frontend/Guide/Docs/Making Frontend Views for symbols.md

 ✅  easy to write using native WL functions
 ✅  it is inline function, evaluation happends in-place ✅  editable by user in-place
+❗️  Not suitable for complex views
-❗️  significat load on the editor (each time you type it recalculates strings) ❗️  significat load on the network (each time you type it sends the content to server)
+- significat load on the editor (each time you type it recalculates strings)
+- significat load on the network (each time you type it sends the content to server)

 💡 Great for "superlightweight" views